SkyJirayuDev/SkyVocab-Trainer/README.md

   - Each word has a level (1–5) and `nextReviewDate`
   - Automatic selection of words due for review today
   - Distribution: ~50–60% from levels 1–2, ~25–30% from level 3, ~10–20% from levels 4–5
+- Vocabulary Stats Dashboard
+  - View all saved words with their current level, score, and part of speech
+  - Sort by columns (word, level, score, etc.) and search by keyword or translation
+  - Smooth animations when toggling between compact view (10 words) and full list
 - Repeat Review mode for on-demand practice across all levels
 - Word-level score accumulation
   - Each quiz type awards points per correct answer